bwolleb/rlgen/core/modules/Decorator/readme.md

 - trigger: sepcify when the decoration must be checked and drawn.
 This field can be either `begin` or `end`, defaults to `begin`.
 This is rarely useful to override.
 - expression: boolean expression to execute to fine-tune the decoration trigger.
 The default is none, a decoration is always drawn.
 - enabled: boolean, allows to create a disabled decoration that can be manually enabled later
-- decoId: give an identifier to the decoration, this is necessary to use the enable/disable mecanism
+- id: give an identifier to the decoration, this is necessary to use the enable/disable mecanism

 # Example
 Simple centered decoration at the bottom of each page, showing "current / total" page numbers: